sadish-d/autodiff/README.md

 n7 = Node(Addition, (n6, n2), "a/x² + b")
 ```

-A Node carries informaiton on what type of term or variable it represents.
+A node carries informaiton on what type of term or variable it represents.
 Some nodes go into other nodes as inputs.
 Nodes can be given names to specify which point in the computation they represent.

 Once the nodes are created, we can create a graph.
-The Graph() constructor creates graphs.
-Here is the graph for the above
+The `Graph()` constructor creates graphs.
+Here is the graph for the above computation of a/x² + b:

 ```julia
 graph1 = Graph([n7, n7, n1, n2, n3, n4, n5, n6])
 ```

 It does not matter which order the nodes are supplied in, and whether the same nodes are supplied twice.
-The constructor function keeps only unique nodes, and sorts them topologically.
+The constructor function keeps only unique nodes, and sorts them in topological order.
 When it is done creating a graph, it shows how the nodes are ordered and also shows the directed edges in an adjacency matrix.

 ```
 order of nodes: